ilyskies/Cheese-And-Quackers-GS/README.md

 - Made by Swayzz (Not a skid)
 - Has a tutorial by HXNTED (SEASON 8 FN IN 2023)
 - Magma

-# 🛠 Features
-STW SUPPORRT ASF FRFR ONG
+- STW SUPPORRT ASF FRFR ONG
 ### Racist gameserver
 - true
-- 1;1 asf
 - Skidded by magma
 - skidded by swayzz
 ### Original creator